 The annual Peace River National Arts Festival began in 2005, shortly after Hurricane Charley devastated Punta Gorda and Charlotte County.
 What began as a fund raiser to repair the Visual Arts Center facility has continued supporting the arts in Punta Gorda over the past decade as our signature fundraiser.

-Many PRNAF vendors travel to this event and need a place to stay for the weekend.
+Many artists travel to this event and need a place to stay for the weekend.
 If you would like to host a visiting artist, please download the homeowner form HERE.

 If you're a visiting artist who needs a place to stay, please download the Artist form HERE.